 In February 2018, 26-metre Dippy and his crew set out for a nationwide tour, hitting eight cities (pretty good going at his age – he is a dinosaur, after all!) across the UK and attracting over two million visitors.
 But, that tour was no more from October 30, with the famous set of bones preparing for a stint back in the Natural History Museum.

-Come May 27, the free installation with Dippy at the helm will be open to all until Christmas at the dinosaur’s original home (sticking around to support England’s run through the World Cup).
+From today, the free installation with Dippy at the helm will be open to all until Christmas at the dinosaur’s original home (sticking around to support England’s run through the World Cup).

 And, to truly mark Dippy’s grand return, the museum are holding a late night with the Dinosaur on June 24.
 You’ll have the chance to see Dippy in his evening form, meet the museum’s palaeontologists and “discover what it takes to look after the iconic 292-bone skeleton of a 26-metre Diplodocus.”
 Plus, you might even get to meet some live creatures whose Jurassic ancestors were around at the same time as Dippy.